 Rich Snippets is a term used to describe structured data markups that website owners can add to the HTML of their sites.
 In other words, Rich Snippets tell search engines what web surfers should understand before even clicking on a link.

-Ordinarily, when your site shows up in a Search Engine Ranking Position (SERP), Google, and other search engines typically show the Meta description you've written for that particular page, the site title, and URL.
+Ordinarily, when your site shows up on a SERP, Google, and other search engines, you can only see the Metatag, the site title, and URL.
 After installing Rich Snippets, you'll notice that Google will now be able to display more information about the searched result, including whether your searched result is a person, review, product, business and much more.

 10) Social Media Integration